Airline deregulation: Criticisms

-With long standing companies like Braniff, TWA, and Pan Am disappearing through bankruptcy since 1978, the years since 2000 have seen every remaining legacy carrier file for bankruptcy at least once.
+With long standing companies like Braniff, TWA, and Pan Am disappearing through bankruptcy since 1978, the years since 2000 have seen every remaining legacy carrier file for bankruptcy at least once, with the exception of Alaska Airlines.
 US Airways filed twice in the same number of years.
 During the same time period, Southwest Airlines continued to expand its route structure, buy new airplanes, and hire more employees, while remaining profitable.
 JetBlue, a new airline that started up in 1999, "was one of only a few U.S. airlines that made a profit during the sharp downturn in airline travel following the September 11, 2001 attacks.
 For many years, analysts had predicted that JetBlue's growth rate would become unsustainable.
 Despite this, the airline continued to add planes and routes to the fleet at a brisk pace.
 JetBlue is one of the largest airlines in the Northeast United States."

 Various proposals have been made by labor unions, former management and industry analysts, including federal price controls and mandated routes served by major airlines with the intent of increasing both prices and competition.